 According to the ASSAP, people report a number of different types of activity that may indicate a ghost sighting.

-- Shadow people: These shadowy figures take human form, but are often only several feet tall.
+These shadowy figures take human form, but are often several feet tall.
 They do not have discernible features or faces and appear as black humanoid figures in haunted locations.
 Shadow people tend to have a density that appears to be heavier than objects around them.

 What is it like to see a ghost?
 Some people are frightened, others merely curious.
 While sensations don't definitively prove a haunting, they lend credence to claims of a place or person being haunted when combined with other evidence.

-- Cold spots or feelings of freezing cold: Researchers believe that spirits need energy to manifest, and that they extract thermal or heat energy from the atmosphere in order to do so.
-Cold spots, feelings of freezing or abnormally cold temperatures may indicate a spirit is near, or they may indicate drafts or radiative heat loss.
+Researchers believe spirits need energy to manifest, and they extract thermal or heat energy from the atmosphere in order to do so.
+Cold spots, feelings of freezing, or abnormally cold temperatures may indicate a spirit is near, or they may indicate drafts or radiative heat loss.

-- Problems or interference with electronic equipment: Some people report experiencing problems with common electronic equipment.
-For example, radios tune in to static, televisions change channels by themselves, stereos turn on and off for no apparent reason.
+Some people report experiencing problems with common electronic equipment.
+For example, radios tune in to static, televisions change channels by themselves, cameras no longer work, or stereos turn on and off for no apparent reason.
 Some people attribute these experiences to ghosts, although no scientific proof exists to support this theory.

-- Feelings of being watched: People who've experienced ghost sightings firsthand frequently report odd sensations such as the feeling of being watched when no one is around.
+People who've experienced ghost sightings firsthand frequently report odd sensations, such as the feeling of being watched when no one is around.
 Other sensations reported include a feeling of not being wanted, or a strong feeling that one must exit the premises.
 According to Auerbach, the human body is one of the best ghost hunting tools, so people should pay attention to these types of sensations.

-- Odd physical sensations, sensory changes, and atmospheric changes: Anecdotally, some people report noticing a sense of unease or a feeling of heaviness in the atmosphere where an apparition exists.
-In such cases one may notice odd sensations such as goose bumps or hair rising up on the arms and back of the neck.
+Anecdotally, some people report noticing a sense of unease or a feeling of heaviness in the atmosphere where an apparition exists.
+In such cases, one may notice odd sensations, such as goose bumps or hair rising up on the arms and back of the neck.
 It may also occur as an odd tingle, lightheadness, dizziness, or even butterflies in the stomach.
 Some report noticing abrupt sensory changes such as strange smells, tastes, or sights.
 Mary Ann Winowski, author of When Ghosts Speak, also notes that people may notice issues like headaches or nausea in the presence of spirits.

-- Visual signs: People report visual signs that may also indicate the presence of a spirit.
-For example, ISIS Paranormal states you may notice something that looks like heat waves, differences in light or shadows, or mists.
+People report visual signs that may also indicate the presence of a spirit.
+For example, you may notice something that looks like heat waves, differences in light or shadows, or mists.
 You may also notice something is blocking out objects in your field of vision, or you may notice that something that appeared solid has disappeared completely.

 What To Do for Recurrent Sightings